 There is no specific course in which students should enroll to participate in this competition, and training takes place the semester prior to competition.

-Students interested in the Dairy Challenge should contact Dr. Sushil Paudyal at sushil.paudyal@ag.tamu.edu or 979-458-8182.
+Students interested in the Dairy Challenge should contact Dr. Sushil Paudyal at sushil.paudyal@ag.tamu.edu.

 Horse Judging Team